Will the Mavericks cover the spread vs. the Pelicans? Promo Codes, Betting Trends, Records ATS

 Mavericks vs. Pelicans: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The New Orleans Pelicans (4-5) are 2.5-point underdogs as they try to turn around a four-game losing streak when they host the Dallas Mavericks (7-2) on Sunday, November 12, 2023 at Smoothie King Center.
-The matchup airs at 7:00 PM ET on BSNO and BSSW.
-The matchup has an over/under of 233.5.
+The New Orleans Pelicans (4-6) are 3.5-point underdogs as they look to break a five-game losing streak when they host the Dallas Mavericks (8-2) on Tuesday, November 14, 2023 at Smoothie King Center.
+The matchup airs at 8:00 PM ET on BSNO and BSSW.
+The matchup's point total is 239.5.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!